learn-co-curriculum/java-mod-5-jpa-crud/README.md

 4. In the transaction, call the `remove` method on the entity manager and pass it the `Student` instance to remove from the database.

-Here is what the `JpaDeleteStudent` class should look like:
+Here is what the `JpaDelete` class should look like:

 ```java
 package org.example;